Kingxukai/linux/Documentation/devicetree/bindings/writing-schema.rst

   Optional.
 Similar to 'properties', but names are regex.

 required
-  A list of DT properties from the 'properties' section that must always be present.
+  A list of DT properties from the woke 'properties' section that must always be present.

 additionalProperties / unevaluatedProperties